-The policy will reviewed be at regular intervals or as and when considered necessary by the Board.
+The policy will reviewed and amended whenever the new circular issued by regulators or any direction given by them or as and when considered necessary by the Board.

 15. Investors Education

 Implementation of KYC procedures requires the company to demand certain information from customers which shall be of personal nature or which have thereto never been called for.
 This may sometimes lead to lot of questioning by the customer as to the motive and purpose of collecting such information.
 The company shall prepare specific literature/pamphlets etc., so as to educate the investors of the objectives of the KYC programme.
 The front desk staffs shall be specifically trained to handle such situations while dealing with investors.